raamcosta/compose-destinations-docs/docusaurus/docs/navigation/basics.md

 :::note

 `DestinationsNavigator` interface contains the main methods used to navigate that you would use with `NavController`.
 That said, there are missing APIs, for example, navigating with URI.
-This seemed rare enough that we did not want to complicate `Destinations Navigator`, but, if you have a use case you consider "common" and there is no way to do it with `DestinationsNavigator`, please open an issue so we can consider adding it.
+This seemed rare enough that we did not want to complicate `DestinationsNavigator`, but, if you have a use case you consider "common" and there is no way to do it with `DestinationsNavigator`, please open an issue so we can consider adding it.
 In the meantime, you can always fallback to `NavController`, so you are always covered.

 :::